- How are you?

 It’s easy to get answers to open-ended questions through video surveys.
 People use video all the time already.
 To Facetime their friends and family.
 For selfie videos on Instagram.
 Slo-mo shots of their daughter playing softball.

-Many, if not most of us, now have smartphones in our pockets or our hands nonstop.
+Most of us now have smartphones in our pockets or our hands nonstop.
 So why not use video surveys to get feedback from your customers in a way that is easy for them and meaningful to you.

-“Instead of answering checkbox questions, respondents can answer on their phone or desktop and really tell their stories,” Jenn Vogel said.
+“Instead of answering checkbox questions, respondents can answer on their phone or desktop and really tell their stories,” said Jenn Vogel, vice president of marketing at Voxpopme and host of “Reel Talk: The Customer Insights Show.”
 “They can add additional context to their stories.”

 What are video surveys in market research?